lentendu/DeltaMP/README.md

 + __Target organisms__: Latin name of the targeted group as labelled in the reference sequence database (eg. Fungi, Glomeromycota, Bacteria, Archea, Eukaryota), or protists (Eukaryota excluding Fungi, Metazoa and Streptophyta).
 The OTUs assigned to the target group will be extracted from the main OTU table and copied into an additional OTU table labeled with the provided name (see [Outputs](#outputs)).
 The default is “protist”.

-+ __Target region__: any name is accepted here, but specific workflows will be allowed with “16S”, “18S”, “ITS” or “COI” respectively for prokaryotes, eukaryotes, Fungi or Metazoa workflows.
++ __Target region__: any name is accepted here, but specific workflows will be allowed with “16S”, “18S”, "28S", “ITS”, “COI” or "rbcl" respectively for prokaryotes, eukaryotes (18S and 28S), Fungi, Metazoa or plants workflows.
 The default is “18S”.

 + __Forward primer name__: the biological forward primer.
 The 5'-3' orientation of the forward primer must be the same than the reference database sequence orientation.
 The default is “TAReuk454FWD1”.